amandashu/Workout_Recommender/README.md

 **Testdata/raw**: These are fake datasets meant to be used with the test target.

 **Docker**: Docker related files.
 See [here](https://github.com/amandashu/Workout_Recommender/blob/main/docker/README_DOCKER.md)

+**Materials**: Contains pdfs for presentation slides and a report detailing our methods/implementations.

 ### Set Up Project Environment
 There are two ways to run this project: a) Docker (preferred) or b) Locally <br>